 A small number of customers account for a substantial portion of our product revenues.
 Our customers are primarily hospitals and surgical centers.
-At September 30, 2017, December 31, 2016 and 2015, our largest customer, Bon Secours St. Mary's Hospital, or St. Mary's, had a receivable balance of approximately 33%, 16% and 7%, respectively, of our total trade accounts receivable.
-In addition, St. Mary's accounted for 23%, 18% and 12% of our product revenues for the nine months ended September 30, 2017 and years ended December 31, 2016 and 2015, respectively.
+At December 31, 2016 and 2015, our largest customer, Bon Secours St. Mary's Hospital, or St. Mary's, had a receivable balance of approximately 16% and 7%, respectively, of our total trade accounts receivable.
+In addition, St. Mary's accounted for 18% and 12% of our product revenues for the years ended December 31, 2016 and 2015, respectively.
 Sales of our products to our customers, including St. Mary's, are not based on long-term, committed-volume purchase contracts, and we may not continue to receive significant revenues from St. Mary's or any customer.
-Because of our significant customer concentration, our revenue could fluctuate significantly due to changes in economic conditions, the use of competitive products, or the loss of, reduction of business with, or less favorable terms with St. Mary's or any of our other significant customers.
-A significant portion of St. Mary's' purchases have been of our non-silicon nitride products, so it may be able to purchase competitive similar products from others.
+Because of our significant customer concentration, our revenue could fluctuate significantly due to changes in economic conditions, the use of competitive products, or the loss of, reduction of business with, or less favorable terms with St. Mary's or any of our other significant portion of St. Mary's' purchases have been of our non-silicon nitride products, so it may be able to purchase competitive similar products from others.
 A reduction or delay in orders from St. Mary's or any of our other significant customers, or a delay or default in payment by any significant customer, could materially harm our business and results of operations.